citizensadvice/cab-ui/README.md

 If you want to run the style-guide locally on a web server then `npm run server` will start a website on localhost:8080 serving the contents of public folder.
 Alternatively you can install [http-server](https://www.npmjs.com/package/http-server) globally (`npm install http-server -g`) and start a server for any directory by running `http-server`.

+It's important to start any localhost instance from the `public` directory.
+If not, the base directory links used for stylesheets and assets will not load correctly.

 ## Browser testing

 The easiest way to do browser testing is with [Browser Sync](http://www.browsersync.io/).

 1. Install Browser Sync `npm install -g browser-sync`
-2. Run Browser Sync, watching HTML and CSS files `browser-sync start --server --files="*.html, css/*.css"`
+2. Run Browser Sync from the public folder, watching HTML and CSS files `browser-sync start --server --files="*.html, css/*.css"`

 ### Folder structure